Most organizations don’t struggle because they lack passion. They struggle when leadership, trust, and execution fall out of alignment.

 Trust, not transactions.

-Chasing money distorts judgment.
+Chasing resources distorts judgment.

-Today, my attention is on work that strengthens trust, values longevity, and treats leadership as responsibility rather than performance.
+Today, my attention is on work that strengthens alignment, values longevity, and treats leadership as responsibility rather than performance.
+I still care about outcomes — but more about what those outcomes are in service of.

 I’m still learning.